-The Matilija Dam Ecosystem Restoration Project is a unique public-private partnership initiative to remove the obsolete Matilija (muh-TIL-i-hah) Dam from the Ventura River watershed.
+The Matilija Dam Ecosystem Restoration Project is a unique public-private partnership initiative to remove the obsolete Matilija (muh-TIL-i-hah) Dam from California’s Ventura River watershed.

 Since 1999, Ventura County Public Works Agency – Watershed Protection (Watershed Protection) has engaged in a multi-stakeholder effort to remove the Matilija Dam from Matilija Creek, the Ventura River’s largest tributary.
 The Matilija Dam Ecosystem Restoration Project (MDERP or Project) is a watershed-scale endeavor with multiple components that will enhance the Ventura River watershed to benefit native wildlife and restore ecosystem function.